|OUR HISTORY AND WHAT THE SOCIETY DOES TODAY|

 The Scientific Exploration Society (SES) is a UK registered charity (No. 267410).
-It was founded in 1969 by Colonel John Blashford-Snell and colleagues following the successful first navigation of the Ethiopian Blue Nile in order to initiate a worldwide programme of scientific expeditions for the exploration of remote regions of the earth; focusing on scientific, conservation, education and community aid projects.
+It was founded in 1969 by Colonel John Blashford-Snell and colleagues following the successful first navigation of the Ethiopian Blue Nile in order to initiate a worldwide programme of scientific expeditions for the exploration of remote regions of the earth; focusing on scientific, conservation, education and community aid projects, particularly in under-resourced environments.

-The SES is one of the longest running exploration organisations in the world, with an unrivalled record of initiating over 150 expeditions in its 43 year history, achieving many “world firsts” in exploration, pioneering and testing specialist equipment in the field and developing leadership skills.
+The SES is one of the longest running exploration organisations in the world, with an unrivalled record of initiating over 150 expeditions since it began, achieving many “world firsts” in exploration, pioneering and testing specialist equipment in the field and developing leadership skills.

 1994-2012 First re-tracing of trade routes using Reed Boats